Cost to Move a 1-Bedroom Apartment in 2026

 |---|---|---|

-Ranges reflect typical 2026 quotes for a standard 1-bedroom apartment without a piano, oversized safe, or significant long-carry / stair fees.
-Peak-season (May–September) and weekend dates trend higher.
+Editorial estimates for a standard 1-bedroom apartment without a piano, oversized safe, or significant long-carry and stair fees, reviewed May 2026.
+Peak-season and weekend dates trend toward the high end.
+Portable-container and rental-truck totals are not published here because we hold no sourced figures for them.

 How a 1-bedroom move is priced

 Local 1-bedroom moves are almost always billed hourly.
 The crew shows up with a truck, the clock starts, and you pay for time on site plus time in transit.
-Long-distance one-bedroom moves switch to a different model: the mover weighs your shipment (or estimates by cubic feet for smaller carriers), then charges based on weight, mileage, and the services you select.
+Long-distance one-bedroom moves switch to a different model: the mover weighs your shipment, then charges based on weight, mileage, and the services you select.

-Two-mover crews for a 1-bedroom apartment typically run between $130 and $200 per hour in most US metros.
-A standard 1-bedroom load finishes in three to six on-site hours, plus a one-hour minimum for truck travel time.
-That puts most local 1-bedroom moves in the $450 – $1,200 range before tipping, supplies, and any long-carry or stair fees.
+Our national baseline for a two-mover crew and a truck is $105–$155 per hour.
+A standard 1-bedroom load finishes in 4 to 6 on-site hours, which puts most local 1-bedroom moves in the $420–$930 range before tipping, supplies, and any long-carry or stair fees.

 Interstate weight-based pricing

-For interstate moves, FMCSA-licensed carriers must base your final bill on the actual weight of your shipment (with a few exceptions).
-The average 1-bedroom apartment weighs about 2,000 – 3,500 pounds.
-Carriers publish a per-100-pounds rate (called a "100-weight" or CWT) that scales with mileage.
-A typical 1-bedroom interstate move books in the $1,400 – $4,800 range, depending on distance and service level.
+For interstate moves, FMCSA-licensed carriers must base your final bill on the actual weight of your shipment, with a few exceptions.
+A one-bedroom household runs about 500–800 sq ft, ~3,500 lb.
+Carriers publish a per-100-pounds rate (a "hundredweight", or CWT) that scales with mileage, and a typical 1-bedroom interstate move estimates at $2,250–$5,460 on a 1,000-mile lane.

 Cost by service type

-- Full-service mover — They pack (optional), load, drive, unload, and place.
-Most expensive but lowest effort.
+- Full-service mover.
+They pack (optional), load, drive, unload, and place.
+Most expensive, lowest effort.

-- Portable container (e.g. PODS, U-Pack) — You pack and load, the company drives.
-Typically 25–40% cheaper than full-service for a 1-bedroom interstate move.
+- Portable container (for example PODS, U-Pack).
+You pack and load, the company drives.
+Normally cheaper than full-service for a one-bedroom interstate move, though we hold no sourced figure for the discount.

-- Rental truck (DIY) — You handle every step.
-Cheapest on paper, but factor in fuel ($3.50/gal × roughly 8 mpg for a 16-foot truck), lodging, food, and unpaid labor.
+- Rental truck (DIY).
+You handle every step.
+Cheapest on paper, but factor in fuel for a low-mpg box truck, lodging, food, and unpaid labor.

-- Hybrid (labor-only help) — Rent the truck or container yourself, then hire local labor for loading/unloading at $90 – $140 per hour for a 2-person crew.
+- Hybrid (labor-only help).
+Rent the truck or container yourself, then hire local labor for loading and unloading.

 What pushes a 1-bedroom price up

-- Stairs and long carries: Anything past ~75 feet from the truck, or above the second floor without an elevator, often triggers a flat fee or extra hour.
+- Stairs and long carries.
+Anything past roughly 75 feet from the truck, or above the second floor without an elevator, often triggers a flat fee or an extra hour.

-- Shuttle service: Tractor-trailers can't always reach urban or rural pickups; transferring to a smaller truck adds $250 – $700.
+- Shuttle service.
+Tractor-trailers cannot always reach urban or rural pickups, and transferring to a smaller truck is billed separately.

-- Specialty items: Pianos, safes, large aquariums, treadmills, and Peloton-style equipment carry per-item handling fees.
+- Specialty items.
+Pianos, safes, large aquariums and exercise equipment carry per-item handling fees.

-- Peak season: Late May through early September is peak.
-Expect 10–25% higher quotes than off-season.
+- Peak season.
+Late May through early September is peak, when capacity tightens and quotes rise.

-- Storage in transit: Storage between pickup and delivery adds $50 – $150 per month plus a re-delivery fee.
+- Storage in transit.
+Storage between pickup and delivery adds a monthly charge plus a re-delivery fee.

 Ways to lower your 1-bedroom moving cost